mmcdermott/EventStreamGPT/EventStream/data/README.md

 ### Task specification

-When constructed by default, an `EventStreamPytorchDataset` takes only an `EventStreamDataset` object, a data split (e.g., `'train'`, `'tuning'`, or `'held_out'`), and a very lightweight configuration object with pytorch specific options.
-In this mode, it will have length given by the number of subjects in the `EventStreamDataset` and will produce batches suitable for embedding and downstream modelling over randomly chosen sub-sequences within each subject's data capped at the config-specified maximum sequence length.
+When constructed by default, an `EventStream.data.PytorchDataset` takes only an `EventStream.data.Dataset` object, a data split (e.g., `'train'`, `'tuning'`, or `'held_out'`), and a very lightweight configuration object with pytorch specific options.
+In this mode, it will have length given by the number of subjects in the `EventStream.data.Dataset` and will produce batches suitable for embedding and downstream modelling over randomly chosen sub-sequences within each subject's data capped at the config-specified maximum sequence length.
 This mode is useful for generative sequence modelling, but less so for supervised learning, in which we need finer control over the subjects, ranges, and labels returned from